Back to blogAI agents

 Bottom line

 AiSDR works.
-The 55% Outreach compression rate is honest.
+The per-tool catalog rates — 30% on Outreach and Salesloft, 20% on Apollo and ZoomInfo — are the honest, defensible numbers.
 The $900/month flat fee is fair.
-But the agent only makes financial sense above ~12 SDRs in a standard Outreach + Salesforce stack at steady state, and the year-1 unlock with setup amortized is closer to 27.
+But the agent only makes financial sense above ~9 SDRs running the full outbound stack at steady state, and the year-1 unlock with setup amortized is closer to 21.
+Leaner stacks push both thresholds higher, and Salesforce seats sit outside this lever entirely.
 Below those thresholds it's a net cost line item, not an investment.
 The single best diligence move before signing is a 15-minute math check — count your seats, apply per-tool compression rates (not a blended single rate), subtract the year-1 agent fee including setup, and look at the sign of the result.

 Most CFOs we talk to skip this step because the vendor's slide deck already did "the math" with cherry-picked customer examples.
 The customer examples are real.
 They're just not your team.
 Run the numbers against your specific stack, your specific headcount, and your specific renewal calendar.
 The answer is usually obvious in under a minute, and it'll save you from either a regrettable purchase or a regrettable miss.